isomorphic-software/smartclient-docs/classes/FormulaBuilder.md

 ## Method: FormulaBuilder.testFunction

 ### Description
-Test the formula by generating its function and trying to run it.
+Test the formula by generating it's function and trying to run it.

 ### Returns